Dr-Sauce/WavvePlusPlus/README.md

 # Wavve++
-A shortcut that lets you watch Korean live TV on your iPhone. (**Notice:** Some channels may not be available in your region.)
+A shortcut that lets you watch Korean live TV on your iPhone. (**Note:** Some channels may not be available in your region.)

 Want to use **Wavve++ for Mac**..?
 Press the link [here](https://github.com/Dr-Sauce/WavvePlusForMac)!